It is a type of hypopituitarism, which can occur when a woman has severe bleeding during delivery.

-An empty Turkish chair can be seen in the images if a pituitary necrosis has occurred, and particularly if it has been prolonged.
+An empty Turkish chair can be seen in the images if pituitary necrosis has occurred, particularly if it has been prolonged.

-The pituitary gland increases in size during pregnancy, up to 136% of the average size it has under normal conditions, so it becomes more dependent on blood flow and is susceptible to ischemia .
+The pituitary gland increases in size during pregnancy, up to 136% of the average length under normal conditions, so it becomes more dependent on blood flow and is susceptible to ischemia.

 Pituitary hormones must be analyzed individually to make the diagnosis.